gracefulife/clova-developer-guide/en/CIC/CIC_Overview.md

 * It takes more time than a direct dialog to send requests or receive responses.
 * It is difficult to respond promptly when users attempt to open a dialog with a new topic (request).

 For example, a user asks Clova, "How's the weather today?".
-Before Clova responds or while Clova is preparing to respond, the user makes another request by saying, "Play some upbeat music."
+Before Clova responds or during Clova is responding, the user makes another request by saying, "Play some upbeat music."
 In this case, the user probably does not want to get weather information anymore.
 If it were a direct dialog, you would easily stop or cancel responding.
 However, since dialogs need to be relayed by your client, you must make your client recognize the situation and perform appropriate actions.

 ### Dialog ID and client behavior {#DialogIDandClientOP}